JavaJZR/CBC-CleanUp-Tool/python_app/README.md

 - This is normal for large datasets
 - Wait for the progress bar to complete
 - Avoid clicking buttons during processing

+### Export issues
+- If an Excel export fails, make sure the destination file is closed and you have write access to that folder.
+- CSVs open best when imported via **Data > From Text/CSV** in Excel and set to UTF-8 encoding.
+- Empty export sheets usually mean no records were produced for that category; check the Preview tab before exporting.

+### Environment checks
+- Run `pip install -r requirements.txt` inside your virtual environment to keep pandas/openpyxl/fuzzywuzzy aligned.
+- On Linux, install tkinter separately (`sudo apt-get install python3-tk`) if it is missing.
+- Keep a console open when launching `python main.py` so errors and debug hints are visible if something goes wrong.

 ## 🔄 Differences from Web Version